amihaiemil/amihaiemil.github.io/_posts/2017-03-11-cms-for-clientside.markdown

-These days, when the "JavaScript client + backend web-services" archicteture is rather common, this setup is perfect in order to avoid having to perform a build and deployment for changes in the front-end.
+These days, when the "JavaScript client + backend web-services" archicteture is rather common, this setup is perfect in order to avoid having to perform a build and a deployment for changes in the front-end.

-It should work fine with other architectures as well, where UI components are rendered on the server, but it will require more implementation effort.
+It should work fine with other architectures as well (where components are rendered on the server), but it will require more implementation effort.
 For instance I once had this setup for a [JSF](https://en.wikipedia.org/wiki/JavaServer_Faces) app and all the server-side UI components had to be designed as custom XHTML tags.
 Someone would make the HTML page in the CMS, I would give them the tag ``<dynamic:element/>`` and they would simply add it in the source wherever the component had to appear.

+Finally, I'm aware that this might be quite a trivial topic.
+However, I decided to write about it because I know quite a few developers who make deployments with changes for error messages.

+How do you separate the front-end from the back-end?